Pranav04027/bytelearnAI/README.md

 ### Learner Experience

-- Browse and watch educational videos with secure playback URLs
+- Browse and watch educational videos with direct, publicly shareable playback URLs
 - Continue watching from saved progress
 - Bookmark videos and manage likes
 - Comment on lessons and engage socially